Rabbi Noah Chertkoff, Senior Rabbi

 Rabbi Noah became Congregation Shalom's Senior Rabbi effective July 1, 2015.

-Rabbi Rachel Kaplan Marks is thrilled to be part of the Congregation Shalom community as its Assistant Rabbi.
+Rabbi Rachel Kaplan Marks is thrilled to be Congregation Shalom's Associate Director/Director of Congregational Learning.
 Born and raised in suburban Chicago, from a very young age she was involved in her synagogue, youth group, and as a young camper, then counselor and unit head at Olin-Sang Ruby Union Institute, the Reform Movement’s summer camp in Oconomowoc, WI.
 It was these experiences that led Rabbi Rachel to discover her passion for the Jewish People, the Jewish State, and for Torah – Jewish learning.
 Rabbi Rachel felt called to the rabbinate to be a leader and a teacher in the Jewish community with the mission of transmitting Jewish wisdom and promoting a vibrant Jewish life for people on all stages on their journeys.

 Rabbi Rachel received a Bachelor of Arts in Jewish Studies from Indiana University.
 Prior to beginning her studies for the rabbinate, she worked as a youth group advisor and teacher at Temple Chai, in Long Grove, IL; she also worked for the American Conference of Cantors.
 Afterwards, Rabbi Rachel attended the Hebrew Union College-Jewish Institute of Religion (HUC-JIR) in Los Angeles where she earned her rabbinic ordination, a Master of Arts in Jewish Education from the Rhea Hirsch School of Education, and a Master of Arts in Hebrew Letters.
 She also earned her Master’s Concentration in Israel Education from the iCenter in Chicago, IL.
 During her time at HUC-JIR, Rabbi Rachel served as president of the student body and as the Student Ambassador to the Admissions department.